Risk-averse learning with delayed feedback: Main result

 where the first equality is from the definition of $\hat{x}^1$ and $\hat{x}^2$.
 The second equality is from the symmetric distribution of $u_t$.
-The proof then follows from Theorem~\ref{theorem:one-point}.
+The proof follows the same approach as in Theorem~\ref{theorem:one-point}.
 The derivation differs starting from \eqref{eq:delay state mismatch}.
-The CVaR gradient estimate is bounded by
+The CVaR gradient estimate \eqref{eq:estimated gradient 2} is bounded by